 Loans financed by the Fund are included in local currency.
-It is important to note that the Fund still maintains loan balances in US dollars, which correspond to the first products it disbursed (as of March 31, 2022 and December 31, 2021 the US dollar portfolio represents 0.64 and 0.97 percent of the total portfolio, respectively).
+It is important to note that the Fund still maintains loan balances in US dollars, which correspond to the first products it disbursed (as of June 30, 2022 and December 31, 2021 the US dollar portfolio represents 0.47% and 0.64% of the total portfolio, respectively).

-As of March 31, 2022 and December 31, 2021, the maximum level of credit risk exposure of the accounts receivable fund (Trust Agreement - COFIDE) is S/8,822,477,000 and S/8,066,891,000, respectively, corresponding to its balances as of such dates.
+June 30, 2022 and December 31, 2021, the maximum credit risk exposure level of the Accounts Receivable Fund (Trust Agreement - COFIDE) is S/ 9,168,135,000 and S/ 8,822,477 and S/ 8,066,891, respectively, which correspond to the balances at those dates.

 In accordance with the Resource Channeling Agreement between the Fund and the IFI, the IFI is responsible for ensuring that sub loans are secured by a mortgage.
 Due to its role as trustee, COFIDE has mechanisms through the channeling contracts of resources signed with the IFI, which ensure the mass of mortgage loans placed by the Fund, for which the IFI must respond.